Glebe Schoolhouse

-Glebe Schoolhouse is a historic one-room school building located near Summerdean, Augusta County, Virginia.
-It was built in 1830, as a one-room, brick schoolhouse with a gable roof and gable-end chimney.
-It is the only extant one-room school of brick construction, the oldest documented schoolhouse, and one of the few surviving privately built schoolhouses in Virginia.
-The school closed in the early-20th century, and subsequently converted to a private dwelling.
+Glebe Schoolhouse is a historic one-room school building located near Summerdean, Augusta County, Virginia, built in 1830.
+It is the "only extant one-room school of brick construction, the oldest documented schoolhouse, and one of the few surviving privately built schoolhouses" in Augusta County.
+The school closed in the early-20th century, and was subsequently converted to a private dwelling.

 It was listed on the National Register of Historic Places in 1985.